vishal-akarnia/facebookwebscraping/README.md

 # facebookwebscraping
-program to extract the name of the people who liked the post,comment and share the post
+program to extract the name of the people who liked the post,comment and share the post.